Expenses paid for Imran Khan's household "are not on the books" - ExBulletin

 Asked about Tareen’s denial, Ahmed said the sugar baron had no choice but to refuse to admit the “fact”.

-“These expenses are not counted and are not counted.
-It was therefore easy for him to deny it, ”he said.
+“These expenses are not on the books and are not recorded.
+So it was easy for him to deny it,” he said.

 Ahmed, who was flanked by MQM’s Khalid Maqbool Siddiqui, the former IT minister whose party is a crucial ally of the ruling PTI, was asked by reporters about the government’s decision to take legal action against him for his statement.